NC has Monday deadline for FEMA hurricane help

 Several-dozen North Carolina counties affected by the storm are in an area that has been declared for individual assistance.
 Registering with FEMA is the first step toward determining eligibility.

+"It's tough to get documentation together, particularly after your home has been flooded," said FEMA spokesperson Jann Tracey.

-A FEMA website says that people have until just before midnight on Monday night to register.
+Registering with FEMA is the first step toward determining eligibility.
+People have until just before midnight on Monday night to register.

+"Get out, register, today is the last day.
+We keep extending it and extending it.
+There are no extensions left.
+This is the time to do it!" said Tracey.

 The federal agency said Sunday it has approved $90 million in assistance so far through its individuals and households program.